joshcrain/joshcrain.io/index.md

 ---
 layout: layout.liquid
 pageTitle: Josh Crain
-metaDescription: Josh Crain is a designer, developer, and student of art.
+metaDescription: Josh Crain has experience as a web designer, product designer, and front-end developer.
+Design allows Josh to make an impact through user advocacy, research, web standards, and code.
 ---
 <p class="text--larger"><span class="dropcap">H</span>ello!
 My name is Josh Crain.
 I have experience as a web designer, product designer, and front-end developer.
 Design allows me to make an impact through user advocacy, research, web standards, and code.
-Most recently, my professional interests have focused on how to build a better design system.
+Most recently, my professional interests have focused on how to deliver smart, reusable patterns in a design system.
 I’m also excited to explore the new possibilities of “static” publishing.</p>
 <p class="text--larger">I want to spend <em>a lot more time</em> drawing, painting, and in my sketchbook.
 There are also <a href="/about/">other interesting things</a>.</p>

 <hr>